lwasser/python-ecology/03-data-types-and-format.md

 # Data Types and Formats

 The format of individual columns and rows will impact analysis performed on a dataset read into python.
-For example, you can't perform mathematical calculations on string (character formatted) data.
-This might seem obvious, however sometimes numeric values  import into python as a string format.
-In turn, when you try to perform calculations on the numeric data, you get an error telling you they are strings.
+For example, you can't perform mathematical calculations on a string (character formatted data).
+This might seem obvious, however sometimes numeric values  import into python in a string format.
+In turn, when you try to perform calculations on the numeric data, you get an error.

 In this lesson we will review ways to explore and better understand the structure and format of our data.

 ##Learning Objectives

-* Learn about character and numeric datatypes
+* Learn about character and numeric data types
 * Learn how to explore the structure of your data
 * Understand NaN values and different ways to deal with them.